fcomitani/pylettes/README.md

 ### Contributions

-I plan to keep this library updated and add more choices with time.
+I plan to keep this library updated and add more options with time.

 New palette submissions are welcome!
+Submitting a palette is easy, all you need is a name, the list of colors in hex format and associated tags.